tiannaparris/Data-Analysis-Portfolio/README.md

-# Tianna Parris - Junior Data Analyst Portfolio
+# Tianna Parris - Data Analyst Portfolio
 ## About
 Hi, I'm Tianna!
 I have an analytical background in Biochemistry and currently, I am on track to completing my degree in Data Science (MS. Data Science).
 I have developed a strong foundation in the life sciences and a passion for using data to uncover meaningful insights.
 I am excited to bring my technical and analytical skills to the field of data science as an entry-level data specialist.